 Mobile vs Modular vs Manufactured Homes: Key Differences

-When it comes to old mobile homes and modular vs. manufactured homes, here’s what to know if you’re considering a purchase.
+When it comes to old-style mobile homes and modular vs. manufactured homes, here’s what to know if you’re considering a purchase.

 What Is a Mobile Home?

-Unlike a stick-built, or traditional, home built from the ground up, a mobile home was built in a factory before mid-1976 and transported on wheels to its destination.
-The name is a bit of a misnomer: Most are never moved.
+Unlike a stick-built, or traditional, home built from the ground up, a mobile home was built in a factory before mid-1976.
+Original mobile homes looked like trailers, or campers.
+They have wheels and an exposed coupler for a trailer, making them easy to hook to a vehicle and move.
+But the name is a bit of a misnomer: Most are never moved.

 First-time homebuyers can